 You’ll discover cues that point to the source of our feelings.
 Knowing what situations, people, or things trigger reactions will give you the power to keep them from spiraling out of control.

 “When you remain angry with another person, you give away your emotional control to that person each time you think of him or her.
 You allow him or her to control your emotions at long distances.
 By not forgiving, you allow that person to run your emotional life, exactly as if he or she were right there with you and the situation was occurring all over again.” — Brian Tracy

 Taking Control of Your Emotions

 Dealing with intense negative emotions requires you to stop the downward spiral as soon as possible.
-Controlling your breath through peripheral vision techniques puts you in back in control of your emotional equilibrium, it stops runaway emotional reactions.
+Controlling your breath through peripheral vision techniques puts you back in control of your emotional equilibrium.
+It stops runaway emotional reactions.

 1) Manage the Breath

-The moment you discover how you are reacting emotionally, take in a deep breath slowly with a count of 3 or 4.
-Focus your attention on breathing—breath in for a count of 3 or 4.
+The moment you discover how you are reacting emotionally, take a deep breath slowly with a count of 3 or 4.
+Focus your attention on breathing—breathe in for a count of 3 or 4.
 Then, breathe out for a count of 3 or 4.
-Inhale and exhale slowly, this will calm your active mind moving you back to emotional equilibrium.
+Inhale and exhale slowly.
+This simple activity will calm your active mind moving you back to emotional equilibrium.